Goyal028/FestiveTechCalendar2022/README.md

 ### Deploying the Lab
 Next, we will go through the steps required to deploy the ANF Lab using Terraform and the code in this repo.

-1. Clone the FestiveTechCalendar2022 repo onto your system.
+1. Clone the FestiveTechCalendar2022 repo onto your system
-2. Browse to the directory that you downloaded the Terraform files into
+2. Open yout Terminal and browse to the directory where you downloaded the Terraform files
-3. We need to initialise the directory.
-This will get the Terraform modules  requried to support your deployment
+3. Type the command `terraform init`.
+This will initialise the working directory
-4. Type the command `terraform init`
+4. Type the command `terraform plan`.
+This will create a execution plan.
+The plan will allow you to visualise your IaC deployment
-5. We now need to generate the Terraform Plan, this will be used to understand what Terraform needs to deploy.
-6. Type the command `terraform plan`
-7. Once you have the Terraform plan created, you are now good to go and deploy your code to Azure.
-8. Type the command `terraform apply`
+5. Type the command `terraform apply`.
+This command will execute the actions as defined as part of the 'plan' in the previous step
-9. Once Terra form has completed its checks, you will be prompted to type `yes` to continue.
+8. Once Terraform has completed its checks, you will be prompted to type `yes` to continue.
 If you would like to suppress this request to continue. type the command `terraform apply --auto-approve`
-10. Terraform will now start to deploy your code to Azure.
+9. Terraform will now start to deploy your code to Azure.